AbhiralJain/Tic-Tac-Toe/README.md

 # Flutter Tic Tac Toe

-A Tic-Tac-Toe game made using Flutter with the simplest logic.
+A Tic-Tac-Toe game made using Flutter with the most simple logic.